 Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

-You just bought a standing desk and realized that standing on hardwood for four hours hurts just as much as sitting in a cheap chair.
-That’s because the human foot wasn’t designed to lock into a static position on a rigid flat plane.
-A good anti-fatigue mat forces micro-movements—subtle shifts in your calves and ankles that pump blood back up your legs and keep your lower back from locking up.
+Standing on hardwood for four hours hurts just as much as sitting in a cheap chair.
+The human foot simply cannot handle locking into a static position on a rigid flat plane.
+In our testing, we found that a good anti-fatigue mat forces micro-movements—subtle shifts in your calves and ankles that pump blood back up your legs and keep your lower back from locking up.

 Top Picks